 Examinations including deferred examinations will not be permitted away from the campus unless the candidate is engaged on compulsory industrial training.
 Candidates must advise the Officer-in-Charge, Examinations Unit, immediately the location of the industrial training is known.
-Special forms for this purpose are available at the Enquiry Desk, the Chancellery.
+Special forms for this purpose are available at the Enquiry Desk, in the north wing of the Chancellery.